 A QDRO may also recognize the interest of non-spouses.
 When it does, it’s most commonly the plan participant’s children.
 The court then uses the retirement account as a means of securing child support.

 - Divorces can be messy in every way, including financially.
 To ensure that you are getting your fair share, you might want to consult a financial advisor who specializes in divorce analysis.
-SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-- Let’s say you were married for more than 10 years.
-Once you retire, you must receive a certain amount of benefits.
-These come from your ex’s work record, even if they remarry.
+- Everyone who is married for more than 10 years must receive a certain amount of benefits from the ex-spouse who provided the majority of the combined income, once they are in retirement.
+These can come from your ex’s work record, even if they remarry.
 That said, you may want to use your own work record if you earned more than your ex.
 Use our Social Security calculator to find out which record you should use.

 Photo credit: ©iStock.com/spxChrome, ©iStock.com/BernardaSv, ©iStock.com/designer491